Applying DSP Library Filters

 plot!(freqs_y, spectrum_y, label="Filtered Signal Spectrum", title="Signal Spectrum")

-The filter smoothed out the noise, which is noticeable when comparing the processed signal with the original noisy one.
-However, useful information about the low-frequency fluctuations of the signal was lost.
-Only a "fragment" of the high-frequency part of the signal remained, which does not carry significant information.
+The filter has smoothed out the noise, which is noticeable when comparing the processed signal with the original noisy one.
+However, useful information about the low-frequency fluctuations of the signal has been lost.
+There is only a "fragment" of the high-frequency part of the signal, which does not carry significant information.

 The spectrum of the processed signal shows that the filter effectively suppressed frequencies below 10 Hz and above 70 Hz, but retained the range from 10 to 40 Hz, which in this case does not contain useful information.
-This resulted in the signal being represented by noise components in this band, losing its original low-frequency character.
+This led to the fact that the signal was represented by noise components in this band, having lost its original low-frequency character.

-These filters attenuate signals in a specified frequency range, allowing all other frequencies to pass through.
+These filters attenuate signals in a given frequency range, skipping all other frequencies.

-In this case we implement a band-stop filter that suppresses frequencies in the 10-40 Hz range and is implemented using a 4th order Butterworth filter.
+In this case, we are implementing a band-pass filter that suppresses frequencies in the range of 10-40 Hz and is implemented using a 4th-order Butterworth filter.

 designmethod = Butterworth(4) # Баттерворт, порядок 4

-y = filt(digitalfilter(responsetype, designmethod), x) # Применяем фильтр к сигналу x (определите x заранее)
+y = filt(digitalfilter(responsetype, designmethod; fs=Fs), x) # Применяем фильтр к сигналу x (определите x заранее)

 plot(x, label="Original Signal", title="Signal")